Food, Glorious Food

 Holiday Recipes

 Mom's Sweet Potatoes My mom did not want to bring a hot dish so we made it at my house.
 I carefully noted the ingredients.
-(I made it 12/25/2001 and had to improvise a little, forgot to buy pineapple and used mandarin oranges).
+(Had to improvise a little, forgot to buy pineapple and used mandarin oranges).

 Bourbon Pecan Pie At Thanksgiving this year, I was talking to someone who said that Pecan Pie is what says Thanksgiving for her.
 Since the other pie makers bailed, I decided to try my hand.
 I started with the recipe on the KARO® bottle and improvised.

 The family ravished the pie in minutes.
-I cannot show up at the barbershop in November without one of these in my hand.
-Updated: 11/22/2001
+I cannot show up at the barber shop in November without one of these in my hand.
+Updated:

 Cranberry Chutney I looked at a bunch of recipes online but none had the zing I was looking for.